veydecapia/substrate-api-sidecar/e2e-tests/README.md

 `yarn test:init-e2e-tests:karura`

-There are some unsupported endpoints for Karura as of this writing so some tests are not included.
+Please note that there are some unsupported endpoints for Karura as of this writing so some tests are not included.
 Please see below.

 ### Vesting Info Test Limitation
 Vesting info endpoint is not supported for Karura at the moment.
 An error response will be returned when trying to do so.

 Tried to add `'AccountsVestingInfo'` in the Karura chains controller [config](https://github.com/paritytech/substrate-api-sidecar/blob/master/src/chains-config/karuraControllers.ts#L11) as a workaround.

-The below error will be the response.
+The below error is the response.

 ```
 {